-America’s most visited National Park, the Great Smoky Mountains National Park straddles the border between North Carolina and Tennessee preserving a rich cultural tapestry of Southern Appalachian history.
-World-renowned for its diversity of plant and animal life, the beauty of its ancient mountains, and the quality of its remnants of Southern Appalachian mountain culture, and the myriad of opportunities for exploring, hiking, touring, fishing, camping and more.
+America’s most visited National Park, the Great Smoky Mountains National Park, straddles the border between North Carolina and Tennessee, preserving Southern Appalachian history’s rich cultural tapestry.
+World-renowned for its diversity of plant and animal life, the beauty of its ancient mountains, and the quality of its remnants of Southern Appalachian mountain culture, and the myriad of opportunities for exploring, hiking, touring, fishing, camping, and more.

 The mountains have had a long human history spanning thousands of years — from the prehistoric Paleo Indians to early European settlement in the 1800s to loggers and Civilian Conservation Corps enrollees in the 20th century.

 The park strives to protect the historic structures, landscapes, and artifacts that tell the varied stories of people who once called these mountains home.

-People have occupied these mountains since prehistoric times; but, it was not until the 20th century that human activities began to profoundly affect the natural course of events here.
+People have occupied these mountains since prehistoric times; but, it was not until the 20th century that human activities began to affect the natural course of events here profoundly.
 When the first white settlers reached the Great Smoky Mountains in the late 1700s, they found themselves in the land of the Cherokee Indians.